MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Outlook-add-in/MyA-Add-in-Email-read-stats.md

 #### Requirement: qualifying messages

 Read statistics are shown only for _qualifying messages_.
 A qualifying message is an email message that is sent to five or more qualifying recipients.
-A qualifying recipient is a person who is in the same company as the sender and has not opted out of Insights.
+A qualifying recipient is a person who is in the same company as the sender, has a cloud mailbox, and has not opted out of Insights.

 #### Other exceptions